2026 · Field notesAbout 3 min readNovus Stream Solutions

 Publishing and maintenance cadence

-Publish each video with matching docs links, chapter markers, and a short text summary.
+Publish each piece of content with matching docs links, chapter markers, and a short text summary.
 This supports both video-first and text-first learners.
-Then track support ticket tags after release to identify where the tutorial should be refined.
+Then track support ticket tags after release to identify where content should be refined.

 Treat tutorials as living assets.
-When a major workflow changes, mark old videos clearly and link the updated version immediately.
+When a major workflow changes, mark old content clearly and link the updated version immediately.
 Content maintenance is a product function when your product evolves quickly.

 Privacy & Compliance